AI PharmCare

 Interactions to Watch For

-Topical salicylates can be absorbed into the bloodstream and may increase the risk of bleeding, especially with prolonged or widespread use.
+Methyl salicylate can be absorbed through the skin and may increase the risk of bleeding, especially with prolonged use or over large areas.

 People Also Ask